Winston and Salem Merged, 1913

 The two municipalities that would eventually become Winston-Salem came from two strikingly different backgrounds.
 The town of Salem traced its lineage back to 1753, when it was established by Moravian Bishop August Spangenberg.
 Winston, named for Joseph Winston, was created in 1849 as the county seat for newly formed Forsyth County.

-In 1879, the two towns attempted to unite through legislation passed by the General Assembly, but the use of the name of “Salem” as the city’s new name forced the citizens of Winston to withdraw their support.
+In 1879, the two towns attempted to unite through legislation passed by the General Assembly, but the use of the name “Salem” as the city’s new name forced the citizens of Winston to withdraw their support.
 In years following this first attempt at unification, the local post office was renamed “Winston-Salem” to reflect the closeness of the two communities.

 In 1913, a second effort was made to unite the two communities through legislation and another referendum was taken to the voters of both municipalities.
 This second attempt proved successful, and Winston-Salem was formed in May of that year.